skylantix/Website/src/content/mentorship.md

   values:
     - icon: "🛠️"
       title: "Real Production Experience"
-      description: "Work with actual customer infrastructure, not toy projects.
-Learn Docker, Kubernetes, monitoring, backups, and incident response."
+      description: "Help manage the Skylantix cooperative infrastructure.
+Learn Docker, monitoring, backups, and incident response with real users depending on you."
     - icon: "📚"
       title: "Educational Focus"
-      description: "This is mentorship, not just free labor.
-You'll learn production DevOps skills that most students don't get until years into their career."
+      description: "This is mentorship as we build together, not just free labor.
+Learn production skills that most students don't get until years into their career."
     - icon: "💼"
       title: "Resume Builder"
-      description: "Get real experience managing production infrastructure, handling support, and working with paying customers.
+      description: "Get real experience managing a cooperative cloud for actual members.
+Handle support, work with paying users.
 Plus a reference letter."

 benefits_section:
   title: "What You'll Learn"
   benefits:
     - icon: "🐳"
       title: "Container Orchestration"
-      description: "Docker, Kubernetes, multi-tenant environments, resource management, and deployment automation."
+      description: "Docker, multi-tenant environments, resource management, and deployment automation for Nextcloud, email, Bitwarden, and more."
     - icon: "🔒"
       title: "Security & Operations"
-      description: "SSL/TLS, Cloudflare configuration, automated backups, monitoring, alerting, and incident response."
+      description: "SSL/TLS, Cloudflare configuration, automated backups, monitoring, alerting, and incident response in production."
     - icon: "🎓"
-      title: "Customer Support"
+      title: "Community Support"
-      description: "Tier 1 support, documentation, troubleshooting, and communicating with real customers."
+      description: "Member support via Mattermost, documentation, troubleshooting, and communicating with real cooperative members."
 ---

-Get hands-on experience with production infrastructure while helping manage Skylantix hosting services.
+Learn infrastructure by helping build the Skylantix cooperative alongside me.

 This isn't an internship with busy work.
-You'll work with real customer workloads, learn production DevOps skills, and get experience most students don't see until years into their careers.
+We're building a cooperative microcloud together.
+You'll work with real member infrastructure, learn production skills, and be part of something genuine.
 Everything is remote via SSH—work from anywhere.

-**Unpaid Mentorship Track:**
+**Learning Together (Unpaid Mentorship):**
-- Learn production infrastructure management
+- Learn production infrastructure management as the cooperative grows
-- Help with tier 1 customer support and documentation
+- Help with member support via Mattermost and documentation
-- Work with Docker, Kubernetes, monitoring, and security tools
+- Work with Docker, Nextcloud, email, monitoring, and security tools
 - Fully remote—SSH from anywhere
 - Flexible hours that work around your schedule
 - Get a reference letter and real experience for your resume
+- **Be honest:** I'm learning too.
+We're figuring this out together.

 **Paid Opportunities:**
-- Mentees who prove themselves can move to paid part-time work ($15-20/hour)
+- Mentees who prove themselves can move to paid part-time work ($15-20/hour) as the cooperative grows
-- Handle customer support and operational tasks
+- Handle member support and operational tasks
 - Fully remote work
 - Real job experience while building your skills

 **Requirements:**
 - Student or recent grad (CS or related field preferred)
 - Basic Linux/command line knowledge
-- Self-motivated and willing to learn
+- Self-motivated and willing to learn alongside me
 - Can commit 5-10 hours per week
 - Comfortable working remotely via SSH
+- Okay with the reality that we're building this cooperatively—mistakes happen, we learn together

 Interested?
-Email us with your background and why you want to learn infrastructure.
+Email us with your background and why you want to help build a cooperative cloud.